 How delivery areas work

 When you sign up for Deliveries, one of the first setup steps includes creating a delivery area.
-A delivery area is the physical place where your deliveries will be sorted, recorded and picked up.
+A delivery area is a physical place where your deliveries will be sorted, recorded, and picked up.

 A delivery area is used by both the Deliveries administrator and the employees in your office.
 As an administrator, it’s the place where you’ll record new deliveries, organize them and store them for pick-up.
 To employees, it’s the place they go to pick up their deliveries.

 How you set up your physical space is up to you: Your delivery area can be the reception desk, a makeshift mailroom, or a formal package room.
 No matter what physical space you use for sorting and storing deliveries, this will be represented in Deliveries as a delivery area.

 If you have a large or distributed workplace, you can have multiple delivery areas.
 Each delivery area will have its own delivery log, so it’s easy to see what’s been recorded and what’s been picked up at each one.

 Delivery areas and your account

 No matter if your Envoy account has one or multiple Visitors locations, you can create the delivery area configuration that suits your needs.
 At any location, you may have one delivery area, multiple delivery areas, or no delivery areas.

 Here’s an example: Second Street Labs uses Envoy Visitors at three locations: HQ, Seattle, and Austin.